JoaquinQuintana/Music_Teleportation/README.md

 - Learn new languages

 Development method:
-- Agile with weekly scrums
+- Agile with weekly scrums.
+We will be learning more about the Agile process during the process (see Risks)
-- Project Tracking Software:
+- Project Tracking Software: Github Projects
-- Github Projects